-Bipartisan coalition circulates summary of their $908 billion stimulus package
+Bipartisan coalition circulates summary of $908 billion stimulus package

 The two issues — opposing top priorities for Democrats and Republicans — have been at the center of collapsed COVID relief deals since the summer.

-The new details of the bipartisan package comes after the Trump administration offered a $916 billion proposal that would include liability protections, state and local government funding, a $600 direct payment, but also cuts to unemployment benefits.
+The new details of the bipartisan package comes after the Trump administration offered a $916 billion proposal Tuesday that would include liability protections, state and local government funding and a $600 direct payment, but cuts unemployment benefits.

 Mr. McConnell, Kentucky Republican, accused Democrats of obstructing a deal for not accepting the $916 billion proposal, but House Speaker Nancy Pelosi, California Democrat, has urged lawmakers to hold out for more results from the bipartisan coalition.